tsoernes/zed/feature_docs/chat_history_tools.md

-zed/feature_docs/chat_history_tools.md#L1-400
+# Chat History Tools (Conceptual Overview)
 # Chat History Tools Adapter Documentation

 This document details the `chat_history_tools` adapter layer that exposes a deterministic, JSON‑based, snake_case tool surface over the chat history core store.
 It is intended for reconstruction on a fresh upstream codebase.
+For foundational concepts of storage, embeddings, hybrid retrieval, and summaries, see `chat_history_core.md`.

 ---